Defiant Development: Expansion and cessation of development (2013–2025)

 In June 2013, Defiant was assured of a governmental grant from Screen Australia for independent Australian game developers, which was to be paid out over the following three years.
 The investment allowed the studio to continuously grow, going from 7 to 18 full-time equivalents between 2013 and 2015.
 However, Jaffit later stated that the grant was as much as the company had to pay in taxes in 2016 alone.
 Later in 2013, Defiant developed Ben 10 Slammers, a digital collectible card game based on the Ben 10 TV series, in conjunction with Cartoon Network.
 The studio continued to collaborate with Cartoon Network and released Ski Safari: Adventure Time, a rework of Ski Safari based on the Adventure Time TV series, at the end of the year.
 Defiant created the mobile virtual reality game Atop the Wizard's Tower as part of the 2015 "Mobile VR Jam" competition held for the Oculus Rift, where it was ranked third.

 In late 2013, Defiant launched a crowdfunding campaign via Kickstarter for Hand of Fate, a game that combines elements of action role-playing games with a deck-building game.
 After reaching its funding goal, the game became available through Steam Early Access before being released in February 2015.
 Defiant continued its tradition of self-publishing and raised its headcount to 15 people, of which 40% were veteran developers, 40% intermediates, and 20% juniors.
-It was the studio's first non-mobile game and Jaffit considered it a "big, original Australian game".
-He believed that this transition made Defiant "a real studio making real games".
+It was the studio's first non-mobile game.
+Jaffit considered it a "big, original Australian game" and believed that this transition made Defiant "a real studio making real games".
 The company subsequently released a sequel, Hand of Fate 2, in November 2017.
 In its first six months, Hand of Fate 2 outperformed its predecessor by 40% in revenue, the highest-ever revenue in such a timeframe for Defiant.
 The studio employed 25 people by October 2018.

-Following Hand of Fate 2, Defiant had begun developing a game under the working title The World in My Attic with a release planned for 2021.
+Following Hand of Fate 2, Defiant began developing a game under the working title The World in My Attic, aiming to release it in 2021.
 The game would have featured a family that discovers a board game, Hexes & Heroes, that provides a gateway to a fantasy world based on that game.
 Players, controlling the family members, would place hexagonal tiles on a changing game board and then become involved in an action-adventure game within that tile, similar to the progression in Hand of Fate.
 However, Jaffit announced on 23 July 2019 that Defiant would cease game development and enter "caretaker mode" to further support its existing titles.
 He cited the studio's "risky" business model and failure to adapt quickly enough to a games market that had "changed in ways both big and small".
 In March 2025, Defiant was announced as the publisher for Hordes of Fate, which was developed by former Defiant employees at Spitfire Interactive.